On This Page

 The VA's Vet Centers

-Since 1979, the VA has operated community-based counseling centers called Vet Centers that provide readjustment counseling for veterans who have served in a combat zone or who have been exposed to other kinds of military trauma.
-You can read the full list of criteria for Vet Center eligibility on this page and search for your nearest Vet Center here.
+Since 1979, the VA has run community-based counseling centers called Vet Centers that provide readjustment counseling for veterans who have served in a combat zone or who have been exposed to other kinds of military trauma.

 Counseling for Veterans Outside of the VA